ADVOCACY

 the many kinds of pain, and the recognition that chronic pain can be a disease.

-the difference between dependence and addiction, and the understanding that many people appropriately require and rely on medication.
+the difference between dependence and addiction, and the understanding that people may require and appropriately use medication.

 the life-limiting and disabling pain consequences of poorly treated pain.

-the personal and social costs of our failure to invest in pain treatment.
+the personal and social costs of our failure to invest in managing pain.

 NPAC is a policy-focused advocacy group working for systems level change.